 Testing For A House Sewer Leak

 In some cases a leaking sewer joint can be mistaken for a leaking main water line.
-This can occur if the house sewer is in close proximity to the house water service line and is also located above the finished grade of the basement floor.
+This can occur if the house sewer is in close proximity to the house water service line, and is also located above the finished grade of the basement floor.
+This is referred to in the trade as a “hung sewer”.

-A leaking sewer joint near the outside of the foundation wall can result in water being present on the basement floor – this can look just like a water main break.
+A leaking sewer joint near the outside of the foundation wall can result in water being present on the basement floor.
+Many times this type of sewer leak can look just like a water main break.

 Have A Further Inquiry Or Question?

-Any questions or inquiries concerning any type of water main repair or sewer repair issue will be quickly addressed when you contact Balkan Plumbing.
-Joseph L. Balkan Inc. is dedicated to servicing and educating property owners when sewer and water main issues arise.
-2012 marks Balkan Sewer And Water Main Service’s 60th year of operation under the same trusted family name.
+Any questions or inquiries concerning any type of water main repair or sewer repair issue will be quickly addressed when you contact Balkan Sewer And Water Main.
+Balkan is dedicated to servicing and educating property owners when sewer and water main issues arise.
+Balkan Sewer And Water Main Service has been in continuous operation under the same trusted family name for well over 60 years.

 No-obligation written estimates and free site visits are available day and night, seven days a week.